 To be fair, they’ve tried to make amends on a number of occasions.
-Examples include appointing individual block attendees to listen to/rectify owner complaints, building an extra privacy fence at their own cost around a project to increase privacy/safety to residents, and even showering a particular resident’s party with gifts.
+Examples include appointing individual block attendees to rectify owner complaints, building an extra privacy fence at their own cost around a project to increase privacy and safety to residents, and even showering a particular resident’s party with gifts.

-Proving naysayers like me wrong will undoubtedly work out immensely in its favor.
+Proving naysayers like me wrong will undoubtedly work out immensely in its favour.

 Architect – P&T Consultants

 Known as the ‘oldest and largest international architectural engineering practice in the Southeast Asian Region’, P&T Consultants has over a thousand-man force that oversees projects across 70 cities in the area.

 To paint a picture of their 35 other local residential projects to date, look no further than here.

 Familiar names include Skysuites @ Anson, Alex Residences, and High Park Residences, while newer names like Twin Vew, Forett @ Bukit Timah, Stirling Residences and The M proves their current mettle/appeal to various developers islandwide.